Feb 15, 2017

 Further instructions outlining the process that must be followed are available here .

-The involvement of a company incorporated outside of Australia will automatically cause your application to be flagged for manual review.
-Recently, the ATO’s non-resident team has decided that it is not necessary to post the certificate of registration to their office.
-Instead, please advise the EasyCompanies team that an international company is a shareholder and we will liaise with the ATO on your behalf to expedite the processing of the ABN application.
+The involvement of a company incorporated outside of Australia will automatically flag your application for manual review.
+In this situation, advise the EasyCompanies team that an international company is a shareholder and we will liaise with the ATO on your behalf to quicken the processing of your ABN application.

 2. Personal Details of Associates

 This is the most common reason for an ABN application to be refused or flagged for manual review.
-The details that are included in the application must match the existing personal ATO record for each associate.
-Please note that this information may be different to an individual’s driver’s licence or birth certificate.
+The details in the application must match the existing personal ATO record for each associate.
+Consider whether the full legal name has been entered.

 To ensure that you are listing the correct information, please review each associate’s most recent tax return.
-Pay particular attention to the current full name, date of birth, TFN and residential address.
-If you are unsure of any detail, it is best to call the ATO to confirm that what you are entering into the application does match their records.
+Pay attention to the current full name, date of birth, TFN and residential address.
+If you are unsure, call the ATO to confirm that what you are entering into the application matches their records.

-This is a good opportunity to ensure that each associate’s personal information is up-to-date, particularly if his/her place of residence has changed or if a legal name change has occurred.
-If the latter is true and the official name change or marriage certificate was lodged with Australia’s Births, Deaths and Marriages register, then a simple phone call to the ATO is all that is required to amend the legal name on their records.
+This is a good opportunity to ensure each associate’s personal information is accurate, particularly if place of residence changed or if a legal name change has occurred.
+If the latter is true and the official name change or marriage certificate was lodged with Australia’s Births, Deaths and Marriages register, call the ATO to amend the legal name on their records.

 N.B.
 The personal details listed in the company register should exactly match those that are held by the ATO.
 Any inconsistency may cause undue issues when setting up company bank accounts, applying for business loans and entering into contracts.
 Any changes should be reflected on the company register by lodging an electronic Form 484 with ASIC.

 If an associate has a double-barrelled first, middle or surname, this could cause an error in the ATO’s portal.